ouya/docs/corona.md

 The Corona Simulator doesn't have direct access to the Android.manifest, where build.settings gives you access to modify settings indirectly.

-Add the intent filter so that your game appears in the `Cortex TV` Play Category.
+Add the intent filter so that your game appears in the `Cortex` Play Category.

 ```
 settings =